 We’ve listed some of the most common minor “emergencies” you’re likely to encounter below, and included a few tips for relieving your discomfort without ever leaving the house!

 Unfortunately, some patients are just naturally more susceptible to getting mouth sores than others, and braces can exacerbate the irritation.
-If you’re prone to ulcers on your cheeks, lips, tongue, or gums, you can get some relief by swabbing a small amount of topical anesthetic directly to the sore.
-This can be reapplied as needed, following the instructions included with the packaging.
+If you’re prone to ulcers on your cheeks, lips, tongue, or gums, you can get some relief by swabbing a small amount of topical anesthetic directly into the sore.
+This can be reapplied as needed, following the instructions included in the packaging.

 If the irritation is coming from a loose bracket or wire that’s poking out, you can use a small amount of orthodontic wax to cover that area.
 Just remember to remove the wax when you brush your teeth, then reapply as needed.

 While we’re on the subject of brackets and wires, these can sometimes come loose or break.
 If this happens, please contact our office as soon as possible so we can help you determine what your next steps should be.
 While you’re waiting to see Dr. Chiang, there are a few things you can do to keep your braces and your mouth safe.

 If a band or bracket is broken but still attached to the wire, try to leave it alone until you can be seen, and don’t connect any elastics to it.
 If it’s irritating the inside of your mouth, you can cover the offending part with orthodontic wax.
 If you notice that a piece has broken off, place it in a bag and bring it with you to your appointment.

 Misplaced archwire, bracket, or tie